THANK YOU FOR VIEW OUR BLOG...

 Failure of one computer can impact the rest of the network.

-Performance is even despite many user.
+Performance is even despite many

 Problem are hard to isolate.